Packet-Clearing-House/maptable/README.md

 #### Requirements

-- [NodeJs](http://www.nodejs.org), type `npm -v` on your terminal to check if you have it.
-Versions node.js 5 and npm 2 required.
+- [NodeJs](http://www.nodejs.org), type `npm -v` on your terminal to check if you have it.  node.js 4 and npm 2 versions or higher required.
 - Gulp `npm install -g gulp`
 - Bower `npm install -g bower`